March 8th Opening Information

 5. Will my child be expected to share resources, such as pens and pencils?

 Government guidance states that different groups don’t need to be allocated their own toilet blocks, but toilets will need to be cleaned regularly and pupils will be encouraged to clean their hands thoroughly after using the toilet.
-In September, as a school we have decided to keep each class with their own set of toilets, this decision will be reviewed regularly.
+As a school we have decided to keep each class with their own set of toilets, this decision will be reviewed regularly.

 6. What will the pupils be taught?

-When the children return to school in September, the expectation is that we deliver a broad and ambitious curriculum and that we will have resumed the full National Curriculum by the Summer term.
-In the first week, which consists of three days in school, we will be concentrating on ‘reconnecting’ with children.
-This will include settling children in, re-establishing routines and expectations and focusing almost entirely on Personal, Social and Emotional aspects of learning and well-being.
-For the next month or so, we will concentrate on what we will refer to as ‘catch-up’.
-This will mean that we will identify and address gaps in learning.
-We will work to help children 'catch-up' on missed learning opportunities form the Summer term.
-Learning will focus on Maths, English, Phonics, SPAG, topic, Science, PE and PSHE.
-In EYFS we will focus on the prime areas of learning, including communication and language, personal, social and emotional development and physical development.
-This will be followed by a period of assessment to establish a baseline from which to move learning on throughout the Autumn term and into the rest of the year.
-Following this assessment it will be our aim to resume the full curriculum.
+When the children return to school, the expectation is that we deliver a broad and ambitious curriculum and that we will resume the full National Curriculum.
+In the first week, we will be concentrate on ‘reconnecting’ with children and children reconnecting with each other.
+This will include settling children in, re-establishing routines and expectations and focusing on Personal, Social and Emotional aspects of learning and well-being.
+We will begin again on what the government refer to as ‘catch-up’.
+This will mean that we will identify and address gaps in learning - as we normally would.

 7. Will SATS return in years 2 and 6 this year?